andreesg/djangocms-rich-page/README.rst

 You will find a new Toolbar Menu "Pages" with the following items::

-    * Add Page
+    Add Page
-    * Add Sub Page
+    Add Sub Page
-    * Remove Page
+    Remove Page

 And the following new items::

-    * Add Article / Remove Article
+    Add Article / Remove Article

 Add Article - Allows to add rich content, "Lead in", "body" and "key visual" to the current page.

-* And don't forget to choose "Rich Page" as the template for the current page ;)
+Don't forget to choose "Rich Page" as the template for the current page ;)